nkhanhtrn/chip8-emulator/README.md

-# CHIP-98 emulator
+# CHIP-8 emulator

-- Rust for CPU + memory emulation
+- Rust for CPU + memory emulation.
-- WebAssembly for Input/Output
+- WebAssembly for Input/Output.
+- Support mosts of CHIP-8 ROMs.

 ## How to run project

 - cargo build